alicata/tera-points/README.md

-# tera-points
+# Tera-points
-Research into billion/trillion point renderer from depth / LiDAR sensors data
+Research into accellerated billion-to-trillion point renderer from 3d sensor or synthetic sample data.

+## Overview
+This code project implements a real-time GPU rasterization system for point clouds up to 100 times more performant than GL_POINTS, achieved through optimizations such as utilizing
+* compute shader
+* grouping points into batches
+* employing adaptive precision techniques

+## Principle
+1. The compute shader transforms points into screen space, each pixel has depth and color information packed into a single 64-bit integer.
+2. Use AtomicMin to determine the closest point for each pixel.

-## goal
+## What's good for
-Create cleaner and easier to hack research source code in GPU accelerated sensor point cloud rendering.
+Some of the features of the current code:
+* rendering arbitrarily large point clouds.
+* load from large file

-## additonal credit
+## Credit
-The starting point of this code base is a rewrite of the original https://arxiv.org/abs/2204.01287.
+The starting code is based on agressive simplication (for easy experimentation) modifications from the original paper and code "Software Rasterization of 2 Billion Points in Real Time" https://arxiv.org/abs/2204.01287.

+## Future Plans
-Sub-project compute_2G_points is focused on billion points, but future version might target trillion points.
+Sub-project compute_2G_points is focused on billion points, but future version will target trillion points.

-## description
-A GPU compute shader rasterization pipeline for point clouds that can render up to two billion points in real-time at 60fps.
-The improvements are achieved by batching points in a way that a number of batch-level optimizations can be computed before rasterizing the points within the same rendering pass.

-This approach is suitable for rendering arbitrarily large point clouds.

-The pipeline also supports frustum culling and LOD rendering.